JamesRoberts10/pet365-RAG-CTF/README.md

 ## Introduction

 Building this Retrieval-Augmented Generation (RAG) application served as a hands-on learning exercise, allowing me to explore not only the architecture of RAG systems but also the emerging security vulnerabilities specific to AI.
 This Capture The Flag (CTF) exercise is a direct result of that exploration, designed to share those learnings in an interactive format.
-The best way to understand technology and its risks is often to build and experiment with it directly.